atch2203/blog/src/content/blog/8bit computer.md

 ![[rotated-20250218_163036.jpg]]

 ## The RAM
 Chip Weems had some NVRAM lying around (link), so we just used one of them.
 They had a 13 bit address space, so we just wired 5 of the bits to ground and used the other 8 for our addresses.
 To hold the address, we just used another 377 register chip.
-The input/output was the same, and we used control signals
+The data in/out was the same on the RAM chip, but it didn't matter that much since we made our control signals such that we can't read and wr
 ![[rotated-20250218_162927.jpg]]

 ## The clock